Debunking common annuity myths

 Myth #3 – Annuities are overpriced

 While some annuities do come with fees, they can vary widely depending on the issuer and the type of annuity.
 Structured annuities, for example, may not charge fees1, depending on the indexed accounts chosen and whether the money is kept in the account until maturity.
-Further, many find that the benefits an annuity offers — including the ability to grow tax-deferred and the potential to generate guaranteed income — to be worth the value.
+Further, many find that the benefits an annuity offers — including the ability to grow tax-deferred and the potential to generate guaranteed income — are worth the value.

 Bottom line: Fees associated with an annuity are not necessarily more costly than those associated with other investment accounts.